Taussig College Faculty Biographies

 Maria Trent, MD, MPH, FAAP, FSAHM

-Professor of Pediatrics and Adolescent Medicine, Johns Hopkins University School of Medicine and Department of Population, Family & Reproductive Health Sciences, Johns Hopkins Bloomberg School of Public Health, Professor of Nursing, Johns Hopkins School of Nursing
+Professor of Pediatrics, Chief Division of Adolescent/Young Adult Medicine, Johns Hopkins University School of Medicine, Professor of American Health, and Department of Population, Family & Reproductive Health Sciences, Johns Hopkins Bloomberg School of Public Health, Professor of Nursing, Johns Hopkins School of Nursing

 Dr. Trent is currently a Professor of Pediatrics at the Johns Hopkins University School of Medicine and a Professor of American Health at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland.
 Dr. Trent is a graduate of Yale University, the University of North Carolina School of Medicine, and the Harvard School of Public Health.
 She completed her Pediatric Residency Training at Children's National Medical Center and Adolescent Medicine Fellowship at Boston Children's Hospital/Harvard Medical School.
 She is currently the Division Chief for the Division of Adolescent/Young Adult Medicine and Director of the Adolescent Medicine Fellowship Training Program, and a medical consultant for the Baltimore City Health Department School-Based Health Program.